Ibrahim Mbaye: Youth career

+Paris Saint-Germain

 On 14 July 2024, Mbaye was called up for pre-season with Paris Saint-Germain's first team, having impressed head coach Luis Enrique.
 On 7 August, he made his first appearance and start for the club in a 2–2 friendly draw against Sturm Graz.
 Nine minutes into the match, he scored PSG's first goal of the season after receiving an assist from Marco Asensio.
 Following PSG's second pre-season match on 10 August against RB Leipzig, in which Mbaye was a starter, Luis Enrique praised Mbaye's performance, saying he was satisfied with his play.

 On 16 August, Mbaye made his official debut for PSG, playing the first half of a 4–1 victory away to Le Havre, the first match of the 2024–25 Ligue 1 season.
 He became the youngest player to start a game for PSG at 16 years, 6 months, and 23 days, surpassing the record of his teammate Warren Zaïre-Emery.
 On 7 February 2025, it was announced that Mbaye had signed his first professional contract with PSG, a deal until 2027.

-On 26 February 2025 he made his debut in Coupe de France by coming on as a substitute against 4th tier side Saint Brieuc, as PSG won the game 7–0 and qualified for the semi-finals.
+On 26 February, he made his debut in Coupe de France by coming on as a substitute against fourth-tier side Stade Briochin, as PSG won the game 7–0 and qualified for the semi-finals.
 On 29 March 2025, he scored his first professional goal with PSG, in a 6–1 Ligue 1 win against Saint-Étienne.

 On 15 June 2025, Mbaye was subbed on in a 4–0 win against Atlético Madrid in the 2025 FIFA Club World Cup; at the age of 17 years, 4 months and 22 days old, he became the youngest Frenchman (and the sixth youngest player overall) to play in the FIFA Club World Cup.
 On 13 August 2025, Mbaye came on as a substitute in the 2025 UEFA Super Cup as PSG beat Tottenham Hotspur, overtaking Ryan Giggs as the youngest player to win the UEFA Super Cup at the age of 17 years, 6 months and 19 days.
 He also became the youngest Frenchman to play in the Super Cup, and the second-youngest player ever after Ronald de Boer in 1987 to play in the competition.

+Mbaye made his UEFA Champions League debut as a substitute in a 4–0 win over Atalanta on 17 September 2025.
+On 13 May 2026, he netted a stoppage-time goal in a 2–0 away win over Lens, securing his club's 14th Ligue 1 title.

+Aston Villa

+On 1 September 2026, Mbaye joined Premier League club Aston Villa in a deal reportedly valued at €55 million.